Alicja Rosolska

-Alicja Rosolska (/pl/; born 1 December 1985) is a Polish professional tennis player.
+Alicja Rosolska (/pl/; born 1 December 1985) is a Polish former professional tennis player.

 On 9 June 2003, she reached her best singles ranking of world No. 636.
 On 10 June 2019, she peaked at No. 23 in the doubles rankings.

 Rosolska has won nine doubles titles on the WTA Tour in her career (in Cachantún with Līga Dekmeijere, in Marbella with Klaudia Jans, in Budapest with Anabel Medina Garrigues, in Monterrey with Gabriela Dabrowski, in Bastad with Andreea Mitu, in St. Petersburg with Jeļena Ostapenko, again in Monterrey with Nao Hibino, in Nottingham with Abigail Spears and in Charleston with Anna-Lena Grönefeld), as well as 14 doubles titles on the ITF Circuit.

 She represented Poland in Fed Cup and both 2008 and 2012 Summer Olympics, in the women's doubles competitions again with Jans.

 Personal life

 Her sister, Aleksandra Rosolska, is also a tennis player.

-Professional career
+Professional tour

-2004–07: First WTA doubles final, Grand Slam debut
+2004–07: First WTA Tour doubles final, major debut

 In August 2004, she played her first WTA final in the doubles event at the Warsaw Open in Sopot.
-She and partner Klaudia Jans-Ignacik lost to Nuria Llagostera Vives and Marta Marrero.
+She and partner Klaudia Jans lost to Nuria Llagostera Vives and Marta Marrero.

 During the season of 2005, she played two WTA finals but failed to win the trophy in both of them.
 First, she reached the final of the Tier II Warsaw Open in April.
 In July, she played at the Palermo Ladies Open.
 However, she lost both finals alongside Jans.
 At the 2005 Zurich Open, she made her Tier I debut but lost in the first round.

-At the 2007 Australian Open, she made her Grand Slam debut.
+At the 2007 Australian Open, she made her major debut.
 Partnering with Vasilisa Bardina, she lost in the second round.
 Later, she reached second round of the French Open and US Open as well.